FPGSchiba/visor-backend/README.md

 Method: `POST`

-Body: form with a image file.
+Body: form with a image file and a description.

 Headers:
 * `X-VISOR-User-Key: {VISOR-user-key}`